 Coconut Oatmeal Cookies

-Plus, this recipe is customizable, so feel free to add some chocolate chips, raisins or nuts, or experiment with flavors like cinnamon or lemon.
+- The recipe is customizable, so feel free to add some chocolate chips, raisins, nuts, or lemon.

 Ingredient & Substitutions

 - Vegan Butter: Use any brand of plant-based butter.
-I like salted butter sticks from President’s Choice or Melt Organic.
+I use salted butter sticks from President’s Choice or Melt Organic.
+If you’re using unsalted butter, consider increasing the salt to 1/2 tsp.

 - Brown Sugar: You can use light or dark brown sugar.
 If you don’t have brown sugar on hand, granulated sugar works.
 For a refined sugar-free recipe, you can use coconut sugar.